 If you are prone to diabetes, damaged nerves, circulation problems, and infections, then you have to give complete care to your feet else it can lead to serious foot problems.

-You can help prevent serious foot problems by following a best diabetic foot care regimen through the daily routines of adopting these few foot care habits for a complete diabetic foot care to maintain healthy feet.
+You can help prevent serious foot problems by following the best diabetic foot care regimen through the daily routines of adopting these few foot care habits for complete diabetic foot care to maintain healthy feet.
 Some of them include:

 - Check your feet and toes, by carefully looking in the tops, sides, heels, soles, and the area in between the toes.
 Contact your doctor immediately if you see any sores, blisters, cuts, redness, or bruises on your feet.

 - You can use warm water with mild soap to wash your feet.
 Do not use hot water and harsh soaps because it can damage your skin.
 You can check the temperature of the water with your fingers or elbow before putting your feet in.
 If you have diabetes, it will be difficult to sense water temperature with your feet.